Affiliate Marketing: The Ultimate Guide

 ● Focus only on in-depth reviews instead of creating hundreds of gadget news posts monthly.

 ● Make use of list design.
-Get rid of the traditional blog structure and use a simple page with a list of best items in each category
+Get rid of the traditional blog structure and use a simple page with a list of the best items in each category

 ● Optimise product recommendation.
 Use “Best of” product pages for each category, and each suggestion comes with an associated Amazon links